loafcheck/wordgame/README.md

 # FLIP
 •  As an English tutor, I needed a tool to input custom vocabulary and create engaging learning games.
-Since most existing language games online only offer preset words, I developed FLIP from scratch using HTML, CSS, and JavaScript to address this need
+Since most existing language games online only offer preset words, I developed FLIP from scratch using HTML, CSS, and JavaScript to address this need <br/>
- • Developed a dynamic UI that allows users to input unlimited words and interact with them through flipping cards
+• Developed a dynamic UI that allows users to input unlimited words and interact with them through flipping cards <br/>
-• Integrated a timer using setInterval to monitor game duration
+• Integrated a timer using setInterval to monitor game duration<br/>
-• Implemented an algorithm to shuffle cards and randomize their grid positions, ensuring a unique layout for each game
+• Implemented an algorithm to shuffle cards and randomize their grid positions, ensuring a unique layout for each game<br/>

 ## Table of Contents